 - In the Joseph Conrad short story "Falk," the character known only as Hermann's niece.
 The narrator rhapsodizes at length about her size.

-- In the Mortis series, Gerry, a POV character, is this and proud of it.
+- In Demon Meat For Dinner, Gerry, a POV character, is this and proud of it.
 Many characters, including Halle, find her beautiful.